 The District is governed by a Board of Supervisors elected by the unit owners and consisting of two members from each of the three Sunrise Lakes Phase 4 associations (voting districts).
-As of March 30, 1995, all assets and liabilities of the Association were transferred to the Special Recreation District with the exception of the golf course and the related liabilities (see Note F).
+As of March 30, 1995, all assets and liabilities of the Association were transferred to the Special Recreation District with the exception of the golf course and the related liabilities.

-NOTE H - LANDSCAPE CONTRACT
+NOTE G - LANDSCAPE CONTRACT